llvm/llvm-project/clang/docs/HLSL/ExpectedDifferences.rst

 Entry point functions & ``static`` keyword
 ------------------------------------------
-Marking a shader entry point function as ``static`` will result in an error.
+Marking a shader entry point function ``static`` will result in an error.

 This is idential to DXC behavior when an entry point is specified as compiler argument.
 However, DXC does not report an error when compiling a shader library